 Despite being a strictly local band, Lakeshore Records signed the Dance Hall Pimps.
 The band’s 2012 debut album, Beast for Love, was produced by Grammy Winner Matt Hyde (Porno for Pyros, Cypress Hill) and Rob Hill (Korn, Soul Assassins, Xzibit, Wu-Tang Clan, Cypress Hill, Queen, Jackson Browne).
 Beast for Love featured the eclectic range of sounds and horror novelty songs characteristic of the band’s underground cabaret repertoire.
 Beast for Love earned critical acclaim but without support from the label the band never broke out of the local scene.

 The DHPs independently produced and released their second LP The Dead Don’t Walk.
 In their second LP, the band settled solidly into a retro rock & blues sound, stepping away from the horror novelty and cabaret eclecticism that characterized their first LP.

 By 2014, however, RJ could tell that the band had run its course as a local phenom.
 The band gave its farewell live performance at The Mint, and the Dance Hall Pimps disappeared from the scene.

-Ten years after founding the DHPs, RJ has decided to take a break from his solo career and reform the DHPs as a studio project.
-The DHPs will release two original songs in 2020.
+Ten years after founding the DHPs, RJ decided to take a break from his solo career and reformed the DHPs as a studio project.
+The band released a new single, Wait till Your Demon Gets Home, in 2020.